 • Canyons of the Ancients National Monument: This remote and rugged patchwork of land surrounds Hovenweep and contains the highest concentration of archaeological sites in the United States.
 From grand cliff dwellings to modest check dams, these structures enable you to visualize how the landscape must have looked when the Ancestral Puebloans lived here.

-• Anasazi Heritage Center: Located on McPhee Reservoir near Dolores, the Anasazi Heritage Center interprets the various cultures of the region through exhibits, interactive demonstrations and film.
+• Canyons of the Ancients Visitor Center & Museum: Located on McPhee Reservoir near Dolores, the museum interprets the various cultures of the region through exhibits, interactive demonstrations and film.

 • Four Corners: This may not be a site of great historical significance, but it is the only place in the United States where the borders of four states (Colorado, Utah, Arizona and New Mexico) meet.